-We used data from the HRS, a nationally representative longitudinal cohort survey of older adults in the United States with biennial data collection.^{24,25} HRS researchers initially used a national probability proportionate to size sampling approach that began with selection at the county level.26 Black and Hispanic individuals were oversampled to ensure adequate representation of minority groups.
+We used data from the HRS, a nationally representative longitudinal cohort survey of older adults in the United States with biennial data collection.
+HRS researchers initially used a national probability proportionate to size sampling approach that began with selection at the county level.
+Black and Hispanic individuals were oversampled to ensure adequate representation of minority groups.
 The HRS includes nursing home and assisted living facility residents.
-Detailed information about the HRS methodology are reported elsewhere.27

-From the HRS, we constructed a sample of 1209 participants who died between the 2012 and 2014 survey waves.
-In 2014, HRS researchers conducted Exit Wave interviews with the person most familiar with the decedent, usually next of kin, to provide information about end-of-life care.
+Detailed information about the HRS methodology are reported elsewhere.
+The survey of the survey of the transfer of the survey of the transfer o usually next of kin, to provide information about end-of-life care.
 Our study combines data from the 2012 Core Wave (pre-death) and 2014 Exit Wave (post-death).
 Thus the bulk of study variables was collected directly from participants while they were living during the 2012 wave of data collection but who then died before the 2014 wave.
-Mortality ascertainment for the HRS is considered "essentially complete."28
+Mortality ascertainment for the HRS is considered "essentially complete."
+28